ako/QueryApiBlogPost/readme.md

 In this blogpost I’ll show you have you can build the following Microflow actions:
 * Retrieve advanced Xpath – returns a list of entities as specified by the Xpath expression,
-* Retrieve advanced OQL – returns a list of entities as specified by and OQL query,
+* Retrieve advanced OQL – returns a list of entities as specified by a OQL query,
+* Retrieve Dataset OQL - returns a list of entities as specified by a Dataset OQL query
 * Retrieve advanced SQL – returns a list of entities as specified by a SQL query,
 * Create first Monday of month list – returns a list of dates of the first Monday of every month in a specified range.